 Mission: To provide a continuum of care which empowers refugees and immigrants residing in the Greater Pittsburgh Communities and Allegheny County to become self-sufficient and better integrated into our communities.

 AJAPO serves refugees and immigrants from about 20 countries around the globe.
-AJAPO provides housing, all the initial social services, and orientation into the community where they will reside. in the US.
-AJAPO’s services also include youth development as well as cultural orientation and counseling to ensure family cohesion.
-Immigration services are provided as a pathway towards citizenship for all those who are eligible to become United States citizens.
-Two volunteers are needed to serve as case managers in different capacities.
-One volunteer will provide case management and service coordination to clients to improve their quality of life and increase the capacities of refugee individuals/families to become self-sufficient.
-Another volunteer will be a case manager focused on employment and support services to clients with the goal of attaining economic self-sufficiency.
+AJAPO provides housing, initial social services, and orientation into the community where they will reside.
+Additional services include youth development, counseling to ensure family cohesion, and immigration services as a pathway towards citizenship for those who are eligible.
+A volunteer is needed to serve as a case manager.
+The volunteer will provide case management and service coordination in the first 90 days of their arrival, assisting families in their transition and move towards self-sufficiency.